Dr Louise Scholes

 Dr Louise Scholes joined Loughborough University London from Durham University as a Reader in Entrepreneurship.
 She is on the editorial board of the International Small Business Journal and has a specialist research focus on entrepreneurship and family firms.

-Louise Scholes is on the editorial board of the International Small Business Journal and is currently a Reader in Entrepreneurship at Loughborough University London.
-Louise is also the Programme Director for MSc Entrepreneurship and Innovation Management.
+Louise Scholes is on the editorial board of the International Small Business Journal and is the Director of the Institute for Innovation and Entrepreneurship at Loughborough University London.

 Louise's main research interests include family firms and their characteristics, and management buyouts and their consequences.
 Her teaching and research covers corporate entrepreneurship, and entrepreneurship in established organisations including family firms.